yang6world/hassio-addons/jupyterlab/DOCS.md

 ### Option: `system_packages`

-Allows you to specify additional [Alpine packages][alpine-packages] to be installed to your JupyterLab setup (e.g., `g++`. `make`, `ffmpeg`).
+Allows you to specify additional [Debian packages][debian-packages] to be installed to your JupyterLab setup (e.g., `g++`. `make`, `ffmpeg`).

 **Note**: _Adding many packages will result in a longer start-up time